 Is not that easy after all…

 This is probably the area where I spent the most time on.
-In the reservation screen, the app tells you how many work stations there are in a building on a given day and how many there are for a specific floor.
+In the reservation screen, the app tells you how many work stations there are.
+For the total building and for a specific floor, per given day of course.
 Those numbers change based on the selected date and selected floor.
-And, besides, if you select a combination of date and floor that doesn’t have any work stations available, the button to confirm your reservation will be disabled.
+If you select a combination of date and floor that doesn’t have any work stations available, the confirm button will be disabled.
 As such, users that want to make a reservation will need to search for a combination where the building still has capacity.

 Well, I need to book a new holiday first.
 And again, the app was not meant to be used in a production environment.
 Yet, with some small changes, I think it can easily be used, so why not.
 If you want to learn more, send me a message.